shrine-priestess/puppy-switch/README.md

 -Wiring: Copper tabs accept up to 16 AWG through-hole, larger gauges can lay flat or be partially through-hole

--Voltage: Tested up to 6s LiHV (26.1v)
+-Voltage: Tested up to 8s LiHV (34.8v).
+Added precharge recommended for over 4s.

 -For Use In: Any beetleweight robot!